wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **Q:**&ensp;Does not a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> feel sorrow when his child dies, does he not suffer?

 **M:**&ensp;He suffers with those who suffer.
-The event itself is of little importance, but he is full of compassion for the suffering being, whether alive or dead, in the body or out of it.
+The event itself is of little importance, but he is full of compassion for the suffering beïng, whether alive or dead, in the body or out of it.
 After all, love and compassion are his very nature.
 He is one with all that lives and love is that oneness in action.

 **Q:**&ensp;People are very much afraid of death.